easypaysy/easypaysy.github.io/_posts/2019-12-21-the-curse-of-knowing-bitcoin-all-too-well.md

 I am gonna argue that you only need to know this three things:

-a) How to buy and configure a secure hardware wallet, preferably one with integrated WIFI.
+1. How to buy and configure a secure hardware wallet, preferably one with integrated WIFI.
-b) You need to be able to write down and store securely the 12 BIP39 words of your wallet.
+2. You need to be able to write down and store securely the 12 BIP39 words of your wallet.
-c) You need to be able to write down and share your easypaysy ID that your hardware wallet will show every time you turn it on.
+3. You need to be able to write down and share your easypaysy ID that your hardware wallet will show every time you turn it on.
 Such as btc@alpha-rally.box/lion

 That is all you need to tell your friends.
 Bitcoin is a Swiss bank in your pocket.
 (I know it is much more, but let's just start with that, ok?)